 Enforcement: The FPPC investigates suspected violations of the Act.
 Other law enforcement agencies (the Attorney General or district attorney) also may initiate investigations under certain circumstances.
-If violations are found, the Commission may initiate administrative enforcement provisions of the Act also may be subject to agency discipline, including dismissal.
+If violations are found, the Commission may initiate administrative enforcement violation.

 Instead of administrative prosecution, a civil action may be brought for negligent or intentional violations by the appropriate civil prosecutor (the Commission, Attorney General, or district attorney), or a private party residing within the jurisdiction.
 In civil actions, the measure of damages is up to the amount or value not properly reported.